Starting a blog is easy. Making money with that blog is slightly more difficult.

 2. Blog Advertisements

-Online ads can take on many shapes and forms but usually are in the form of ad banners, buttons, videos, and text links.
-These ads are usually placed in your header, content or navigation sidebar, but can be more invasive and interrupt the user’s experience.
-The two primary ways to make money with online ads are:
+Online ads can take on many shapes but are usually in the form of ad banners, buttons, videos, and text links.
+These ads are usually placed in your header, content, or navigation sidebar, but they can be too invasive and interrupt the user’s experience.

-I’m personally not a fan of online ads to make money blogging, but it is a viable option for many.
-Here are my grievances with online ads:
+I’m not a big fan of using online ads to make money blogging.
+But it’s a viable option for many folks.